filmanddarkroom/FADU_Timer/readme.md

 ## Latest

 24-Mar-2019: wip branch version 1.3.4.
 On the STRIPS tab I have added a "SINGLE" mode.
-This mode may be used when you want to take your test strips from the same area of the negative each time -  tis is useful when you have a very important area or if the rest of the negative does not have the full range of tones necessary to get good test strips.
-Similar to the MANUAL mode, but each strip exposure is the full f-stop incemental exposure for that strip and not an incemental one based on the previous strip.
-This also now makes the MAIN tab's F-stop Mode section completely obsolete so that needs to go.
+This mode may be used when you want to take your test strips from the same area of the negative each time.
+This is useful when you have a very important area, or if the rest of the negative does not have the full range of tones necessary to get good test strips.
+It is similar to the MANUAL mode, but each strip exposure is the full f-stop incemental exposure for that strip and not an incemental one based on the previous strip.
+This update makes the MAIN tab's F-stop Mode section completely obsolete, so that needs to go.
 All I need to do now is to decide what to do with all that new space :-).